 Symptoms of acute thyroiditis develop suddenly.
 Children have tenderness over the thyroid gland, and fever.
 In subacute thyroiditis, these symptoms are present but are less severe and may begin after a viral illness.
 Fever may last for several weeks.

-Doctors suspect the diagnosis of hyperthyroidism in infants whose mothers have active Graves disease or a history of Graves disease and high levels of thyroid-stimulating antibodies.
-To confirm the diagnosis, doctors do tests to determine levels of thyroid hormones in the blood (thyroid function tests).
+In infants, doctors suspect the diagnosis of hyperthyroidism if the mother has active Graves disease or a history of Graves disease and high levels of thyroid-stimulating antibodies.
+To confirm the diagnosis, doctors do tests to determine levels of thyroid hormones in the blood ( thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
+The two halves (lobes) of the gland are connected... read more ).

 Older children who have Graves disease may respond to antithyroid drugs or may need additional treatments to permanently treat the disorder if antithyroid drugs are not effective or if symptoms return.